 We all had to wear luminous bibs and Santa hats so that we could see each other in the dark.
 There was fairy lights and inflatable snowmen and a Santa.
 We even got to play against all the adults at the end.

 It was great fun and we all enjoyed ourselves.
 Have a look at the pictures below to see what it looked like.

 5th June: Back to school for our final half term

 3rd July: Transition morning

-6th July: Final class assembly of the year
+29th June: Final class assembly of the year - CHANGE OF DATE

 9th July: Sports Day

 Welcome to 4 Tasmanian!
 Mrs Eaton-Price is the class teacher.
 Should you have anything you wish to bring directly to her attention, please use this form.
 Thank you.